 Young Adult Advisory Board

+Finn is a senior at Duke University majoring in Environmental Science and minoring in Spanish.
+In the summer of 2022 he is working as a Sustainability Intern at JLL in Washington D.C.
 Finn has volunteered for the Juvenile Diabetes Research Foundation, or JDRF, from a young age as an ambassador for outreach and as a youth mentor to newly diagnosed kids and families.

+Sean Doherty Sean is a Product Manager at IRL, a software company creating products that help friends plan social gatherings.
+Previously, he served as CEO for his startup, Hang, which was also focused on helping people get together.
 Sean is a cancer survivor, being declared in remission one year ago after a Metastatic Testicular Cancer diagnosis and subsequent chemotherapy.

 Sean graduated from Boston University in 2020, earning a degree from the Questrom School of Business.